ewanlockwood/the-book-stiop/README.md

 <img src="static/assets/adobe_ux/iPhone 6-7-8 – Signup.png" alt="color scheme"/>

-This is the overall structure that I wanted, as the content is minimal with only the chart description and charts availble for the user to look at.
-Also, I want padding around each peice of content to create more of a spacious effect so the user isn't overwhemled with infomation or content.
+This is the overall structure that I wanted as the color scheme is pleasing to the eye and its not overwhelmed with content

 ## Interaction Design